Presencial, Online, Streaming

 • Diagnosis and Early Warnings.

-• Notice of opening of negotiations.
+• Communication of the opening of negotiations.

 • Restructuring Expert and Pre-pack:

 • The Restructuring Expert.
-The Practitioner.

-• The Pre-pack Expert and Its Procedure.
+• The Pre-Pack Expert and its Procedure.

 • Restructuring Plans: Content and Voting: